 You’ll want to get people to your website, and usher them towards the next step like booking a call, coming to an open home, or joining your email list.

-You can show up in front of people in your area and expand from there, depending on how your conversion rate goes.
-You can also target people who are parents or certain age ranges, or by age, but as someone working in real estate you’ll need to use Special ad audiences.
-This allows you to target people without any risk of unintentional discrimination.
+You can show up in front of people in your area and expand from there, depending on how the ads perform.
+You can also target people who are parents or certain age ranges, or by age, but as someone working in real estate you’ll need to use Special Ad Audiences on Meta.

 With current tracking standards, you may not be able to create audiences based on who has subscribed to your email list, but there are still options for running a remarketing campaign.
 This is when you show up in front of someone who has taken a certain step, but not the next one.
 Maybe they visited your website but didn’t view a certain page.
 This type of advertising should be used wisely in real estate since people can take so many offline steps, but it can be used successfully as well.